What to Pack for Belize – Packing List and Tips

 For travel “essentials”, I recommend buying packing cubes, you don’t NEED them, but if you like to keep things organized it’s a great thing to have.
 Also if you like to read, a Kindle is a great thing to have during a beach vacation, I’ve had mine for years now, and it had allowed me to read hundreds of books without having to carry any of the weight!

 In Belize, sockets are the same as in the US, so if you come from Australia or Europe, get a plug adapter.
-If you travel frequently, buy an international one, that will fit into any sockets and where you can plug in any types of plugs.
+If you travel frequently, buy an international one, that will fit into any sockets and where you can plug in any type of plug.

 I would say, it’s no need to bother packing a blow drier or curling/flat iron as the weather is super humid.
 Your hair is going to dry super fast and any hairstyle you’ll be trying to do probably won’t last.

-If you don’t already have one, I would recommend getting a GoPro, half of the country’s wonders are underwater, you’ll want to have videos and photos of all the colorful fishes and reef.
+If you don’t already have one, I would recommend getting a GoPro, half of the country’s wonders are underwater, you’ll want to have videos and photos of all the colorful fishes and reefs.

 What to pack for Belize – Checklist